deontologician/restnavigator/README.md

 HALNavigator(haltalk)
 ```

+### Links

-Usually, with the index (normally at the api root), you're most interested in
+Usually, with the index (normally at the api root), you're most interested in the links.
-the links.
 Let's look at those:

 ```python
 >>> N.links